BrechtKeppens/Devasc_Skills/README.md

 ##### What command will list all of the command line options for unittest shown in the following output?
 Python3 -m unittest --help

-#### • Task troubleshooting: Git personal access token created: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+#### • Task troubleshooting: Authentication updated so we fixed it with personal access token creation: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 #### • Task verification: Code explained above